brab0/appt/README.md

 ## What?!
 It's interesting how the idea of framework remains the same since 90's.
-Even with all the *packages manager running*, essentially most of them still use cannonballs to kill flies, bringing a lot of stuff we don't need, putting all together, demanding a big learn curve and re-inventing the wheel.
+Even with all the *packages manager running*, essentially most of them still use cannonballs to kill flies, bringing a lot of stuff we don't need, putting all together, demanding a big learning curve and re-inventing the wheel.
 Once said that...

 > "how do we create a framework unnecessarily heavy, semantically intuitive, which can overcome recurrent steps on building process applications, without being too imperative, focusing on fast and scalable development?"